anestisb/android-prepare-vendor/README.md

 boot (dm-verity) against it
 * Distributed blobs do not include APK bytecode vendor packages, only some jar files.
 It is still unclear to what extend device functionalities are broken.
+* Due to missing proprietary modules, required modules present in AOSP are not included as active dependencies resulting into skipped functionality (e.g. IMS, RCS)

 ## Required steps summary